In February 1917, Indiana women received great news!

 Marie Edwards, state president of the Indiana Woman’s Franchise League, immediately went to bat for the women of Indiana and on June 27, Attorney General Eli Stansbury issued a statement allowing the women’s registration to continue as Judge Thornton’s decision did not affect the registration law.

-The Peru Journal of Jun 27, 1917 states that: “Women in Miami County who registered to vote for delegates to the state constitutional convention before five o’clock Tuesday evening are all who will register here for several days, at least.
+However, young overzealous clerk Aaron Berger had his own thoughts on the matter and he continued to bar women from registering and stated he would until the Indiana Supreme Court returned with a judgment on the case.The Peru Journal of Jun 27, 1917 states that: “Women in Miami County who registered to vote for delegates to the state constitutional convention before five o’clock Tuesday evening are all who will register here for several days, at least.
 County Clerk Aaron Berger did not permit any women to register Wednesday.”

 In spite of the dispatches that women could register all day Wednesday Clerk Berger insured that no Miami County women register after Tuesday afternoon.
 There is no registration record to give details and the paper only reports: “Women were registering fast in Miami County, according to reports.
-The local registration board refused to give out statistical information however, and said only that ‘women are registering much faster than the men’[5]
+The local registration board refused to give out statistical information however, and said only that ‘women are registering much faster than the men’”[5]

 On the advice of Marie Edwards, Miami County suffragists began to secure notaries[6], who donated their time[7] and continued to register women at accessible locations, such as the Franchise League Headquarters located then at the Guild Hall of the Trinity Episcopal church.